dalbay/Express_Tutorial/README.md

 - Create a new folder - "routes" with two files - "tourRoutes.js" and "userRoutes.js"
 - copy and paste the routes into these files
-- export the routes from the files
+- next, export the routes from the files

 *tourRoutes.js* file:
 ```JavaScript
 // import the express module